Frequently Asked Questions

 Do I have to purchase tickets in advance?
 Do I need to print my tickets?
 Are there any coupons or discounts available?

 Reservations are required and our cruises often sell out quickly.
 The Carolina Rover is limited to 41 passengers each trip.
-To be sure of getting on the cruise the day you prefer, please book well in advance.
+To be sure of getting on a cruise the day you prefer, please book well in advance.
 Tickets may be purchased online.
 Each Adult ticket is $38.00, Children under 12 or under 90 lbs. are $30.00 each (including toddlers and infants).
+Purchasing tickets together does not ensure seating together for your family or group.
+However, we will try our best to make it happen.
 If you show up without a prepaid reservation, chances are there will NOT be seats available.
 If the date and time you want is not available or sold out, please call to be placed on our stand-by list.

 You DO NOT need to PRINT your tickets!!
 Rover Tours will be notified of your reservation and does not require a copy.
 Please call (843-546-8822), DO NOT EMAIL or TEXT or FACEBOOK MESSENGER us, if we can be of any assistance.